-I find it incredibly hard to believe when people tell me they are too busy to schedule a 15-minute break throughout their day for a quick movement session.
+I find it incredibly hard to believe when people tell me they are too busy to schedule a 15-minute break during their day for a quick movement session.

-But first, let’s talk about movement and why we need to stray away from stillness and laziness.
+But first, let’s talk about movement and why we need to step away from stillness and laziness.

-Your body was made to move.
+Your body has evolved to be moved.
 You used to live on trees and jumped from one branch to another, so it’s in your genes to be active.
-No animal on this planet survived and evolved because they were lazy and fat while complaining how awful they feel.
+No animal on this planet survived and evolved because they were lazy and fat while complaining about how awful they feel.

-But of course, with fast food on every corner and this strange movement that is happening right now where people want obesity to be accepted as normal and beautiful, it is no wonder that most of you prefer to eat hamburgers and watch reality TV.
+But of course, with fast food on every corner and this strange movement that is happening right now where people want obesity to be accepted as normal and beautiful, it is no wonder that most of you prefer to eat hamburgers, drink Coke and watch reality TV.